unofficialnikke/RepositoryViewer/README.md

-# Applicationg for viewing Starred Repositories
+# Application for viewing Starred Repositories

 ## Overview
 This application allows users to authenticate via GitHub OAuth and fetch their starred repositories.
 It's built using Vue 3 and TypeScript for the frontend, and Node.js with JavaScript for the backend.